Docs / Getting Started

 • looky status resolves a workspace id in <billing_account_id>/<workspace_slug> shape.

 If any one of these fails, stop and fix it before authoring dashboards.
 Most downstream failures are setup failures in disguise.
+Running looky validate is meaningful only after sources are deployed and you have content to compile.